FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Preliminaries and related work

-Formally, we assume the following data generation process: initially, $N$ data sources $\tilde S_1,\dots,\tilde S_N$, are created, all of which contain \iid samples from $p(x,y,a)$.
-Then, an \emph{adversary}\footnote{\emph{Adversary} is the common computer science term for a process whose aim it is to prevent a system from operating as intended.
-Our adversaries manipulate the training data and should not be confused with adversaries in \emph{adversarial machine learning}, such as \emph{adversarial examples}~\citep{goodfellow2015explaining}, or \emph{generative adversarial networks}~\citep{goodfellow2014generative}.} operates on them.
-This results in new data sources, $S_1,\dots,S_N$, which the learning algorithm receives as input.
-The adversary is an arbitrary (deterministic or randomized) function with the only restriction that for a fixed set of indices, $G\subset \{1,\dots,N\}$, the data source remains unchanged: $S_i = \tilde S_i$ for all $i\in G$.
-We adopt the adversary model because in a single framework it allows us to reason about worst-case scenarios, \eg malicious manipulations, as well as common data-quality issues, such as biased sampling or data entry errors.
-By not making additional assumptions we avoid the risk that relevant real-world settings would not be covered.
+\myparagraph{Robust multisource learning} In this work we aim to cover as wide a range of possible problems with some of the data sources as possible.
+Therefore, we study the multisource learning problem in the presence of an \textit{adversary}\footnote{\emph{Adversary} is the common computer science term for a process whose aim it is to prevent a system from operating as intended.
+Our adversaries manipulate the training data and should not be confused with adversaries in \emph{adversarial machine learning}, such as \emph{adversarial examples}~\citep{goodfellow2015explaining}, or \emph{generative adversarial networks}~\citep{goodfellow2014generative}.}.
+In this setting, the adversary observes an original collection of $N$ datasets, $\tilde S_1,\dots,\tilde S_N$, where each $\tilde S_i$ contains \iid samples from a data distribution $p_i(x,y,a)$.
+Next, the adversary manipulates the data in an arbitrary (deterministic or randomized) way with the only restriction that for a fixed subset of indices, $G\subset \{1,\dots,N\}$, the data source remains unaffected.
+That is, $S_i = \tilde S_i$ for all $i\in G$, and $S_i$ is arbitrary for $i\not\in G$.
+The subset $G$ is unknown to the learning algorithm, of course.
+The adversary model places no restrictions on the corruptions, and thus subsumes many scenarios that have to otherwise be studied in isolation.
+In particular, both data-quality issues, such as sampling bias, data entry errors or label noise, as well as malicious manipulations, such as class erasure or data poisoning, are covered as special cases.

+Multisource learning with protection against potential manipulations is known as \emph{robust multisource learning}~\citep{erfani2017shared}.
+In order to detect harmful sources, a natural approach is to compare all pairs of datasets with an appropriate distance measure and then use the pairwise distances to filter out sources that are far from the others.
+Key to the success of such an approach is using the right definition of distance.
+On the one hand one must be able to estimate the measure from finite sample sets in a statistically efficient way.
+Many common information-theoretic measures, such as \emph{Kullback-Leibler divergence}~\citep{kullback1951information}, \emph{total variation}~\citep{Tsybakov:1315296} or \emph{Wasserstein distance}~\citep{villani2009optimal}, do not fulfill this criterion.
+On the other hand, the measure must be sensitive enough such that if two sources appear similar then training on either of them must yield similar classifiers.
+Classical two-sample tests, such as Student's $t$-test~\citep{student1908probable} or MMD~\citep{JMLR:v13:gretton12a}, fail to guarantee this.